-Prerequisite: English 101 wish a grade of "C" or bener.
-(English 102 recommended bus not required.)
+Prerequisits: English 101 with a grade of "C" or beater.
+(English 102 recommended but not required.)
 Lecture 3 hours.

-Emphasizes selected great novels and short stories from French, German, Russian, English, American, and Spanish literature.
+Emphasizes selected great novels and short stories from Prench, German, Russian, English, American, and Spanish literature.

 212 Poetry (3) UC:CSU RPT 1